Stuka Jr.: Professional wrestling style and persona

-Stuka Jr. is credited with inventing the "Torpedo Plancha" dive.
-For this move Stuka Jr. climbs to the top rope, facing the ring, then he leaps backward in a twisting motion over the top ring post, landing on an opponent on the floor.
-Another high flying move that Stuka Jr. often uses during tag or trios matches involves one of his tag team partners performing a monkey flip off the entrance ramp, throwing Stuka Jr. high up in the air and onto an opponent on the floor.
-He often wins his matches with the "Torpedo Splash", a leaping splash off the top rope where Stuka Jr. keeps both arms straight down the side to simulate a bomb dropping from the sky.
+Until 2023, Stuka Jr. has always portrayed a tecnico, with the crowds generally behind him, especially for headline matches such as the Lucha de Apuestas victory over Okumura and Namajague.
+He is credited with inventing the "Torpedo Plancha" dive.
+For this move, Stuka Jr. climbs to the top rope, facing the ring before leaping backward in a twisting motion over the top ring post, landing on an opponent on the floor.
+Another high flying move that Stuka Jr. often uses during tag or trios matches involves one of his tag team partners performing a monkey flip off the entrance ramp, in the process throwing Stuka Jr. high up in the air and onto an opponent on the floor.
+Stuka Jr. often wins his matches with the "Torpedo Splash", a leaping splash off the top rope where he keeps both arms straight down the side to simulate a bomb dropping from the sky.
 His wrestling style has earned him the nickname "the Human Missile".

-Throughout his career, Stuka Jr. has always portrayed a tecnico (a face in English wrestling terms; those that portray the good guy in wrestling), with the crowds generally behind him, especially for headline matches such as the Lucha de Apuetas win over Okumura and Namajague.
-Pro Wrestling Illustrated (PWI) as 380 out of the top 500 in 2016, Stuka Jr.'s highest ranking in their annual list.
-Over the years Stuka Jr. has moved up the ranks of CMLL, initially holding the lowest ranking championship (CMLL Arena Mexico Tag Team Championship), to claiming one of the mid-card titles (the Mexican National Trio Championship), and in 2018 winning one of the top-ranked singles championships in CMLL, the NWA World Historic Light Heavyweight Championship.